ðéúåç ãîåúå ùì ñéøéåñ áì÷

 Sirius looked different from Harry’s memory of him.
 When they had said goodbye,

-Sirius’s face had been gaunt and sunken, surrounded by a quantity of long,
+Sirius’s face had been gaunt and sunken, surrounded by a quantity of long, black,

-matted hair - but the hair was short and clean now, Sirius’s face was fuller,
+matted hair - but the hair was short and clean now, Sirius’s face was fuller, and he looked

-younger, much more like the only photograph Harry had of him, which had been
+younger, much more like the only photograph Harry had of him, which had been taken at

 the Potters’ wedding.”

-his hair is short and clean, and when he sinks in to depression he lets the
+Rowling uses his hair to describe his emotional state – when Sirius feels good his hair is short and clean, and when he sinks in to depression he lets the hair grow.
+When Sirius worried about Harry his appearance was changed once more:

 “Sirius was wearing ragged gray robes; the same ones he had been wearing when

 he had left Azkaban.
-His black hair was longer than it had been when he had
+His black hair was longer than it had been when he had appeared in

 the fire, and it was untidy and matted once more.
 He looked very thin.”